What is a Blepharoplasty?

 What should I do in preparation for surgery?

 Blood thinning medications such as aspirin, clopidrogel (Plavix, Iscover) and warfarin can make bleeding more likely during and after surgery.
-If you are taking these drugs your doctor will tell you if and when to stop these medications prior to surgery.
-You should also stop anti-inflammatory drugs like ibuprofen (Nurofen), fish oil, ginger, ginseng and garlic containing supplements 2 weeks before surgery.
+If you are taking these drugs please tell me and we can discuss whether to continue them.
+If possible it is advisable to stop anti-inflammatory drugs like ibuprofen (Nurofen), fish oil, ginger, ginseng and garlic containing supplements 2 weeks before surgery 나를 찾아줘 영화.

-If you smoke I would recommended that if possible you stop smoking for at least 3 days prior and 1 week after surgery.
-This is important as smoking impairs wound healing and increases the risk of infection.
+If you smoke I would recommended that if possible you stop smoking for at least 3 days prior and 1 week after surgery, because smoking impairs wound healing and increases the risk of infection.

-Avoid alcohol for a day before and a day after surgery.
+Avoid heavy alcohol intake in the days before and after surgery.
 If you are having sedation or general anaesthetic, you are required to have nothing to eat or drink for at least six hours before surgery.

 On the day of surgery please dress casually and wear a top which buttons at the front.
 Please wash your face on the morning of surgery and ideally men should shave.
 Do not wear any makeup, jewellery or contact lenses.